Skin tags are common benign (noncancerous) skin polyps.

 Visit Urgency

 Skin tags are harmless, so no treatment is necessary.
-However, you should seek evaluation from a medical provider if you have a new skin growth, if a skin tag becomes irritated or painful, or if you would like a skin tag removed for cosmetic purposes.
+However, you should seek evaluation from a medical professional if you have a new skin growth, if a skin tag becomes irritated or painful, or if you would like a skin tag removed for cosmetic purposes.

 References